 Territorial Mobility – Change in place

-Territorial social mobility is the change in locality or territory – when an individual moves from one place to another place, this is called territorial mobility.
+It is the change in locality or territory – when an individual moves from one place to another place.
 Territorial social mobility is common in urban areas as compared to rural areas in any society.

 Horizontal Mobility – No change in status